Get an annual AARP membership for only $12. Limited time offer.

 Just consider these vision and driving facts:

-• Vision provides about 85% of information we need to make safe decisions when driving.
+• Vision provides about 85 percent of the information we need to make safe decisions when driving.

 • A 60-year-old requires 10 times as much light to drive as a 19-year-old.